 After finishing my degree I taught philosophy, briefly at McGill University, then at Auburn University and finally for some years at UMBC.
 I then spent three years living and working in the Madonna House Apostolate before coming back to teach at St. John’s in 2015.
 I have also taught in prison programs and have a general interest in bringing humanist studies to non-traditional students.

-I have been thinking recently about the moral fragility of human beings.
+I have also been thinking recently about the moral fragility of human beings.
 We tell stories of the moral decline and fall of individuals and communities: such stories are at least as old as the book of Genesis and as recent as The Godfather.
 What do such stories mean to communicate?
 I suspect that they mean to reveal the terrifying passivity of the human mind and heart.
 It is not obvious what force within us or outside of us could remedy this susceptibility to the outside, nor how, without it, we could change for the better.

 This page is mainly to collect my writing for interested readers.
 I also have a Twitter page, where I post news and trivialities.
 You can contact me at my first name DOT my last name AT sjc DOT edu.